mozilla/regressors-regressions-dataset/README.md

 This dataset has been published in ["SZZ in the time of Pull Requests"](https://arxiv.org/abs/2209.03311) and is a collection of 11991 links from bug-introducing and bug-fixing commit sets extracted from Mozilla's Bugzilla (https://bugzilla.mozilla.org) with the use of [bugbug](https://github.com/mozilla/bugbug).

+In addition, the dataset also contains a set of 8906 links where the fix has not been found yet (so the bug-introducing commit set is known, but the bug-fixing commit set doesn't exist yet).

-Bug IDs refer to Bugzilla, e.g. 1856572 is https://bugzilla.mozilla.org/show_bug.cgi?id=1856572.
+Bug IDs refer to Bugzilla bug reports, e.g. 1856572 is https://bugzilla.mozilla.org/show_bug.cgi?id=1856572.
-Mercurial hashes refer to the mozilla-central repository, e.g. 3c1db459589a845238abc0359c581fb436a9458f is https://hg.mozilla.org/mozilla-central/rev/3c1db459589a845238abc0359c581fb436a9458f.
+Mercurial hashes refer to commits in the mozilla-central repository, e.g. 3c1db459589a845238abc0359c581fb436a9458f is https://hg.mozilla.org/mozilla-central/rev/3c1db459589a845238abc0359c581fb436a9458f.
-Git hashes refer to a clone of the mozilla-central repository using [git-cinnabar](https://github.com/glandium/git-cinnabar): `git clone hg::https://hg.mozilla.org/mozilla-central`.
+Git hashes refer to commits in a clone of the mozilla-central repository using [git-cinnabar](https://github.com/glandium/git-cinnabar): `git clone hg::https://hg.mozilla.org/mozilla-central`.

+Terminology:
+- Regressor / bug-introducing: a change in the repository, consisting of one or multiple commits, which causes a bug in the software.
+- Regression: a bug caused by a bug-introducing change.
+- Bug fix: a change in the repository, consisting of one or multiple commits, which resolves a bug in the software.

+Note: a bug-fixing change can also be a bug-introducing change, and viceversa.
+Sometimes developers will fix bugs and introduce new ones in the process.

 # Example usage of the dataset